JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 Other repositories issue ***accession numbers*** to deposited data \- unique identifiers that are assigned to a record or item in an archive.
 For most purposes, an accession number is mostly interchangeable with a PID.
 But an accession number may or may not have some of the more technical characteristics of a PID (see below).

-\> PIDapalooza
+> ### PIDapalooza
-\>
+>
-\> The United States Office of Science and Technology Policy (OSTP) defines a persistent identifier as \*A digital identifier that is globally unique, persistent, machine-resolvable and processable, and has an associated metadata schema.\*
+> The United States Office of Science and Technology Policy (OSTP) defines a persistent identifier as *A digital identifier that is globally unique, persistent, machine-resolvable and processable, and has an associated metadata schema*.
+>

-\> Persistent identifiers can be used for more than just data and articles of course.
-There are PIDs for organizations \- called RORs.
-There are PIDs for equipment \- called RRIDs.
-There are even PIDs for people \- ORCIDs.
-All of these help with problems related to disambiguating one object from another.
+> Persistent identifiers can be used for more than just data and articles of course.
+> * There are PIDs for organization, such as the [Research Organization Registry (ROR)](https://ror.org/).
+> * There are PIDs for tools, equipment, and resources, such as [Research Resource Identifiers (RRIDs)](https://www.rrids.org/)
+> * There are even PIDs for people, like [Open Researcher and Contributor IDs (ORCIDs)](https://orcid.org/).
+>
+> All of these help with problems related to disambiguating one object from another.
 This is useful when less consistent information \- such as a name \- changes over time, but is also useful when multiple objects have the same name.
 The author of this chapter was once shocked to read an obituary [carrying his own name](https://obituaries.paloaltoonline.com/obituaries/memorials/dr-john-borghi?o=8288)\!

 **Choosing a repository**